WeR-stats/workshop-setup_cloud_machine_data_science/README.md

 ### Install Shiny Server
 Before installing the *Shiny* Server,  it is usually suggested you first install the `shiny` and `rmarkdown` packages in the *R* system.
 This is actually not necessary for the correct functioning of the *Shiny Server*, but it's just to ensure that its landing page loads completely correct, showing the *shiny* app and the *rmarkdown* document on the right of the screen.
   - enter the *R* software from the *Linux* terminal:
     ~~~
     R
     ~~~
   - install the packages from the *R* console:
     ~~~
     install.packages(c('rmarkdown', 'shiny'))
     ~~~
   - quit the *R* software:
     ~~~
     q()
     ~~~
-    You can hit `n` when prompted to avoid saving this session.
+    If You can hit `n` when prompted to avoid saving this session.
   - move into the software repository we created in the previous RStudio installation step:
     `cd ~/software`
   - download the package (check [here](https://www.rstudio.com/products/shiny/download-server/) for latest version):